ilanschnell/mastermind/README.md

 This guess `g` will result in the minimum elements `S` remaining, in the next step, *regardless* of what the response is.
-This can be regarded as an example of the Minimax decision rule, as we minimize the maximun (worst possible case depending on the (yet unknown) response).
+This can be regarded as an example of the Minimax decision rule, as we minimize the maximum (worst possible case depending on the (yet unknown) response).

 This algorithm has an average of 4.76 guesses, but never more then 5 guesses.